Alan-Burgess/WPF-ColorTextBlock/README.md

 ![alt text](Screenshot1.png?raw=true)

-This is a text block control that allows different colours, font sizes, font weights, font styles and font families.
+This is a text block control that allows different colors, font sizes, font weights, font styles and font families.
 It also allows a user to select text and copy it to the clipboard.

 ![alt text](Screenshot2.png?raw=true)